ROKO Isoliertechnik e.K.

 SYSTEM OVERVIEW

-The right solution depends on more than the pipe itself: substrate, opening size, insulation, position and combinations also matter.
-For projects in Aachen and surrounding areas, we select and execute system-compliant solutions based on the real installation conditions.
+Which solution fits does not depend only on the pipe – the building element, opening size, insulation, installation position and combinations (e.g., multiple media) also play a role.
+For Aachen and surrounding areas, we implement system-compliant solutions matched to the installation situation:

 System principle (example)